WojRubin/noughts_and_crosses/README.md

 #Nought and Crosses

-run app by: ruby run.
+run app by: ruby run.rb

 run test by: rake test.